FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Maps.md

  For more information see the homepage of Paul Thagard who introduced CAMs.

 Using CAMs, it is possible to identify, visually represent, and analyze existing belief structures or any kind of declarative knowledge.
-With our developed software [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md), participants can draw within online (or offline) studies their own CAM and the resulting data can be preprocessed and analyzed by the developed [CAM-App](CAM-App.md).
+With our developed software [Data Collection Tool](Data Collection Tool.md), participants can draw within online (or offline) studies their own CAM and the resulting data can be preprocessed and analyzed by the developed [Data Analysis Tool](Data Analysis Tool.md).

 In the following example CAM, participants compared cars and public transport[@sendtner_kostbare_2021] (click on CAM to enlarge it in new tab - could take few seconds):